cocoa-xu/reinterpret_cast/README.md

 If only we could do that in pure Erlang/Elixir, oh, we probably can!

-Nothing is better than the good old school cast,
+In C/C++, nothing is better than the good old school cast,

 ```c
 #include <math.h>